shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Hash changes with line end character encoding
 * Hash is sensitivve to white space changes in general

 A way to work around whitespace issues would be to use a tokenizer, or a 'simplified' tokenizer that only handles the necessary special cases.
 An example special case would be white space in a string is always important.
 Such a solution does not require an AST or rely on a specific tokenizer.
-A hash could be made of concatination of all of the lexemes with white space inserted between.
+A hash could be made of concatenation of all of the lexemes with white space inserted between.

 Another approach would be to hash each "token" as produced.
-Doing so doesn't require memory allocation for the concatination.
+Doing so doesn't require memory allocation for the concatenation.
 You could special case short strings or single chars, and hash longer strings.

 ## Dependencies

 Its not enough to rely on hashing of input source, because `#include` or other resource references, such as modules or libraries may be involved.

 If we are are relying on dependencies specified at least in part by `#include`, it implies the preprocessor be executed.
 This could be used for other languages such as C/C++.
-Some care would need to be taken because *some* includes will probably not be locatable by our preprocessor, such as system include paths in C++.
+Some care would need to be taken because *some* includes will probably not be located by our preprocessor, such as system include paths in C++.
 For the purpose of hashing, an implementation could ignore `#includes` that cannot be resolved.
 This may work for some scenarios - but doesn't work in general because symbols defined in unfound includes might cause other includes.
 Thus this could lead to other dependencies not being found, or being assumed when they weren't possible.

 In practice whilst not being perfect it may work well enough to be broadly usable.